DestroyG/hello-world/README.md

 # hello-world
-destruction developed by consumerism and capitalism.
+destruction developed by consumerism and capitalism. and Jason Derulo